moubi/enform/docs/index.md

   }
 </Enform>
 ```
-Here our submit button will render as disabled if form is not dirty, meaning - its fields are containing `initial` values.
+The submit button will render as `disabled` if form is not dirty - has no changes.
+Or in other words - all fields are displaying their `initial` values.
 ___

 ### Handle contentEditable elements
-contentEditable elements are sometimes very quirky.
-You often need to additionally manage cursor position and warnings in React.
+ContentEditable elements are sometimes very quirky.
+With React it is often required to additionally manage cursor position and console warnings.
 Below is a basic example of `contentEditable` div:

 ```jsx
 <Enform initial={{ name: "Click me, I'm contentEditable" }}>